 How to get the best price on a Santos mahogany flooring

-Flooring Select and BuildDirect appear to be some of the best places to buy the Santos mahogany flooring from.
+BuildDirect appears to be one of the best places to buy the Santos mahogany flooring from.
 Besides the best prices, their customer friendly policies make buying from them a pleasure.